 Remove yams from the oven and set aside.

-Add all ingredients at the same time to a medium-sized skillet and heat to medium or medium high.
-Stir with a wooden spoon until honey is coating everything, walnuts become fragrant and raisins plump up, about 2 to 3 minutes, careful not to burn.
+Addremaining ingredients medium-sized skillet and heat to medium or medium high.
+Stir with a wooden spoon until the pure maple syrup (or honey) is coating everything, walnuts become fragrant and raisins plump up, about 2 to 5 minutes, careful not to burn.
+Taste mixture for flavor and add more sea salt to taste.

 Once yams are cool enough to handle, quarter them and top with desired amount of topping.